Samsung Galaxy Tab S11 Ultra vs Galaxy Tab S11: Ultra big!

 Bordering laptop territory

-The vanilla Galaxy Tab S11, on the other hand, relies on a much more popular 11-inch form factor, and this weighs less.
-We expect the scales to show around 500 grams, which is 200 grams less than the Ultra variant, so a substantially lighter device.
+The vanilla Galaxy Tab S11, on the other hand, relies on a much more popular 11-inch form factor and thus weighs less.
+The scales show around 500 grams, which is 200 grams less than the Ultra variant, so a substantially lighter device.
 In terms of materials, both tablets use the same aluminum unibody design with tempered glass on top.

 The design itself is similar to the last generation, but there are subtle differences between the regular Tab S11 and the Ultra model.
-Thanks to some leaked renders, we know that the Ultra variant has two front-facing cameras, positioned inside a notch, while the Tab S11 features a single selfie camera and no notch.
+The Ultra variant has two cameras on its back, while the smaller S11 has only one.

 Moving to the display part of the equation, the bezels on the vanilla Galaxy Tab S11 look bigger, but this might be an illusion born from the sheer difference in size.
-Both displays are expected to be OLED panels with a 120 Hz refresh rate, but the resolutions are slightly different.
-The pixel density is in favor of the smaller Galaxy Tab S11, at least judging from the information we got.
+Both displays are OLED panels with a 120 Hz refresh rate, but the resolutions are slightly different.
+The pixel density is in favor of the smaller Galaxy Tab S11, but the difference is not that big.

 Keyboard and Stylus

-Both devices are expected to feature Samsung's latest version of the S Pen, despite current rumors that the Korean company is looking to phase the accessory out.
-As far as keyboards are concerned the Book Cover Keyboard will probably work with both of these, and we still don't know if Samsung is planning to refresh the accessory with a new version to go with the Tab S11 lineup.
+Both devices feature Samsung's latest version of the S Pen, despite current rumors that the Korean company is looking to phase the accessory out.
+As far as keyboards are concerned the Book Cover Keyboard models from last gen work with both of these, and we still don't know if Samsung is planning to refresh the accessory with a new version to go with the Tab S11 lineup.
+Some information suggests we'll get a new Book Cover Keyboard next year, but Samsung reps were silent on the matter when we asked around.

 Performance & Benchmarks